Redesign of road layout, footpaths and bike paths

 Councillors agreed on a redesign for the layout of The Parade, including bike paths, at a meeting of the City Strategy Committee on 27 September 2017.

 A consistent concept design for the layout of the road, footpaths and bike paths is planned for The Parade, from just north of Reef Street to just south of Dee Street, with some variation through the main shopping area.

 If you have information or suggestions that could help the designers during the detailed design phase for The Parade, email email@example.com

 Work on the Parade before Christmas

-Some work on The Parade will happen before Christmas 2018:
+Some work on The Parade will happen before Christmas 2018 and in early 2019:

 - Repainting the centre line and right-turning bays from Dee to Reef streets

 - Removing redundant road markings from intersections and other asphalted areas

 - Any necessary road repairs between Dee and Tamar streets so this block can be resealed in early 2019.